Martens Summer School on International Law

 Since 2016, the Martens Summer School is sponsored by the Estonian American Fund.

 NB!
-The 9th Martens Summer School on International Law will take place in 2021 in Zoom.
+The 9th Martens Summer School on International Law will take place on July 26-30, 2021 in Zoom.

 Additional information: martens.summer.school [ät] ut.ee